Alert: The Plaza Building will remain closed through Jan. 20, 2025.

 In the United States, most registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit professional degree programs in architecture offered by institutions with U.S. regional accreditation, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted an eight-year term, an eight-year term with conditions, or a two-year term of continuing accreditation, or a three-year term of initial accreditation, depending on the extent of its conformance with established education standards.

-The University of Colorado Denver offers the following NAAB-accredited degree programs:
+The University of Colorado Denver, Department of Architecture offers the following NAAB-accredited degree programs:

-• M. Arch Four Studio Track (preprofessional degree + 60 credits)
+• Master of Architecture Four Studio Track (non-accredited undergraduate degree in architecture + 60 credits)

-• M. Arch Six Studio Track (non-architectural degree + 105 credits)
+• Master of Architecture Six Studio Track (non-architectural undergraduate degree + 105 credits)

-The Master of Architecture’s most recent NAAB visit was in 2023 and the program was granted an eight-year term with conditions.
+The University of Colorado Denver, Department of Architecture Master of Architecture program was granted an eight-year term with conditions in 2023.
 The next accreditation visit will take place in 2031.

 Department News